worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ## **Core Components**

 ### **1. Decentralized Government**
 A bold reimagining of governance—where **brainstorming, group action, petitioning,** and **crowdfunding** merge into an action-driven system.
 Whether it’s addressing local challenges or tackling global issues, anyone can create or join missions.
-It’s governance made accessible, participatory, and even fun—like a game where everyone plays to make the world better.<br>
+It’s governance made accessible, participatory, and even fun—like a game where everyone plays to make the world better.<br><br>
+It’s government by doing, not by voting.<br><br>

 ![image](https://github.com/user-attachments/assets/ef465199-8a65-465f-8c84-720b2f166ce3)
 <br><br>